 Finally, the projects seeks to understand the relation between the spaces and forms of assemblies and the knowledge and relations they produce.
 In other words, how does the way people gather shape their thinking and actions in turn?

-In order to explore these questions, we will organise a series of citizen assemblies on important legal or policy issues.
+In order to explore these questions, we will organise and study a series of assemblies on important legal or policy issues.
 Researchers, activists, architects, and artists will jointly work to develop the questions, forms, and protocols for the experimentations.

 In times of increasing social polarisation and distrust in traditional political institutions, the Evens Foundation wants to contribute to the burgeoning public debate on the ways of opening up and reviving democratic processes and forms of civil dialogue.